fkerem/Data-Structures/README.md

 Some of the classes are templated so that you should exclude their .cpp files from building.

 It is also important to state that these implementations are not fully generic.
-They are modified for my own assignments.
+They were modified for my own assignments which has different situations.